micro-ROS/micro-ROS.github.io/_docs/tutorials/advanced/nuttx/add_microros_config/index.md

 make menuconfig
 ```

-This should show this menu:
+The menu below should appear:
 ![](images/nuttx_menuconfig.png)

 Note: Remember that you should follow this previous tutorial before starting it.
 [Adding Micro-ROS to a NuttX board configuration](https://micro-ros.github.io/docs/tutorials/advanced/nuttx/microros_nuttx_bsp/)